 One of the most important things The Prophet can teach you is that you must stay true to your music, at all costs you must stay true to your sound.

-Regardless of popularity or what is deemed hot or not, your music is the key to your soul, quite literally you hold the wellbeing and the very career of your favourite DJ's through your musical purchases.
-There is a certain duty of care between you, the music lover, and your favourite DJ.
+Regardless of popularity or what is deemed hot or not, your music is the key to your soul, quite literally you hold the wellbeing and the very career of your favorite DJ's through your musical purchases.
+There is a certain duty of care between you, the music lover, and your favorite DJ.